dovrosenberg/foundry-simple-weather/README.md

 [![Supported Foundry Versions](https://img.shields.io/endpoint?url=https://foundryshields.com/version?url=https://github.com/dovrosenberg/foundry-simple-weather/raw/master/static/module.json)](https://github.com/dovrosenberg/foundry-simple-weather)

-A module that integrates with [Simple Calendar](https://foundryvtt.com/packages/foundryvtt-simple-calendar) to add dynamic weather to your game.
+A module that provides dynamic weather generation, by season and biome.
+Integrates with, but does not require [Simple Calendar](https://foundryvtt.com/packages/foundryvtt-simple-calendar).
+(NOTE: THIS MODULE IS NOT AFFILIATED WITH THE CREATORS OF SIMPLE CALENDAR)

-An alternative to Weather Control with an updated and simplified algorithm, aims to provide the most seamless experience to add dynamic weather to your game based on climates.
+An alternative to Weather Control with an updated and simplified algorithm (or those not caring about the calendar), aims to provide the most seamless experience to add dynamic weather to your game based on climates.

 I built this as a way to learn Foundry better, but I plan to maintain it for now and am happy to consider feature requests (open an issue at (https://github.com/dovrosenberg/foundry-simple-weather/issues))

 ## Features

-- Intuitive UI to control time and weather
+- Intuitive UI to see current time (from Simple Calendar) and generate weather
 - Print the weather to chat, with the option of showing to players or not
 - Choose whether players can see the weather box
 - Generate weather for every new day automatically